Canada Pension Plan enhancement

 Effects on the CPP retirement pension and post-retirement benefit

 Up until 2019, the CPP retirement pension replaced one quarter (25%) of your average work earnings.
-We determine this average on your earnings from employment or self-employment up to the maximum earnings limit in each year.
-Other sources of income, such as the Old Age Security program, workplace pensions and private savings, make up the rest of your retirement income.
+We determine this average based on your earnings from employment or self-employment up to the maximum earnings limit in each year.
+Other sources of income are not included in this calculation.

-The enhancement means that the CPP will begin to grow to replace one third (33.33%) of the average work earnings you receive after 2019.
-The maximum limit of earnings protected by the CPP also increased by 14% between 2024 and 2025.
+Under the enhancement, the CPP will grow to replace one third (33.33%) of the covered average work earnings you receive after 2019.
+The maximum level of earnings protected by the CPP was also increased by 14% over 2024 and 2025.

 Your pension will increase based on how much and for how long you contribute to the enhanced CPP.
 The CPP enhancement will increase the maximum CPP retirement pension by more than 50% for those who make enhanced contributions for 40 years.

 The enhancement also applies to the CPP post-retirement benefit.
-It will be higher if you:
+This benefit will be higher if you:

-The enhancement will also increase the CPP disability pension starting in 2019.
-The increase you receive will depend on how much and for how long you contribute to the enhanced CPP.
+The enhancement also increased the CPP disability pension starting in 2019.
+The increase you receive depends on how much and for how long you contribute to the enhanced CPP.
 If you began receiving your CPP disability pension before 2019, the enhancement will not affect it.

-The enhancement will also increase the CPP survivor's pension, starting in 2019.
-The increase you receive will depend on how much and for how long your deceased spouse or common-law partner contributed to the enhanced CPP.
-If you began receiving your survivor's pension before 2019, the enhancement will not affect it.
+The enhancement also increased the CPP survivor's pension, starting in 2019.
+The increase you receive depends on how much and for how long your deceased spouse or common-law partner contributed to the enhanced CPP.
+If your spouse or partner did not make any contributions in 2019 or later, the enhancement will not affect your pension amount.

 Changes to CPP contributions